Joyce Jefferson

 8joyce30@hills.net | (605) 393-2680

-Yankton’s prolific lyric poet and race writer was born in Mound City, Illinois in 1870.
-Katherine Chapman moved to Yankton as a child.
+Born in Mound City, Illinois in 1870, Katherine Chapman moved to Yankton as a child.
 Being very sickly, her schoolteacher mother homeschooled Kate.
-Enjoy Kate’s poetry as Joyce Jefferson interprets Mrs. Tillman’s work as if she were living today.
+Enjoy Kate’s poetry as Jefferson interprets Mrs. Tillman’s work as if she were living today.

-Dakota Daughters: Wounded Knee 1890, Three Women, Three Lives, Three Cultures (Chautauqua) Dakota Daughters – Lillian Witt, Geraldine Goes in Center and Joyce Jefferson – commemorated the 130-year anniversary of the December 29, 1890, Wounded Knee Massacre.
-Now, they look to the future of 2022 and beyond.
+Dakota Daughters commemorated the 130-year anniversary of the December 29, 1890, Wounded Knee Massacre in 2020.
+Now, they look to the future of 2024 and beyond.
 They have made it a priority to tell this story throughout South Dakota by relaying historical information in an interesting, thought-provoking, entertaining and memorable way.
 They have augmented their program to include slides from their collaboration with The Journey Museum and Periaktos Productions: “Reflections on the Massacre at Wounded Knee.”
 The Dakota Daughters hope when people see their play, they will realize that although we all are unique – such as skin color, cultures, beliefs – deep down we are not all that different.
 Mitákuye Oyás’iŋ – “We are all related.”

 Learn about African American homesteaders of the Sully County Colored Colony, also known as the Blair Colony, from Mary Elizabeth “Betty” Blair’s first-hand account whose family homesteaded, scouted land and settled near Fairbank and Onida, Dakota Territory, 1882.